TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 ### Partial method type inference

-For every generic method or function call, we will enable to use `_` as a placeholder for inferred type if there is no type if that name.
+For every generic method or function call, we will enable to use `_` as a placeholder for inferred type if there is no type of that name.
 The placeholder can be nested (e.g. `G<_, List<_>>`).
-The power of type inference remains same.
+The power of type inference remains the same.

 **Implementation**

-1. Detecting inferred arguments
+1. Detecting inferred type arguments

-We will threat `_` in the same way as `var` keyword.
+We will treat `_` in the same way as `var` keyword.
 We will make a special symbol `SourceInferredTypeArgumentSymbol`.
-When we will bind an invocation expression, we will specially threat the `_` placeholder.
+When we will bind an invocation expression, we will specially treat the `_` placeholder.
-During investigating of method simple name (not containing name of class), if the look up doesn't find any type symbol, we will create `SourceInferredTypeArgumentSymbol` instead of raising an error of unknown type name.
+During the investigation of the method's simple name, if the lookup doesn't find any type symbol, we will create `SourceInferredTypeArgumentSymbol` instead of raising an error of an unknown type name.
-It will prioritize usage of `_` as type name (type parameter name, struct or class name) instead of threatening it as `SourceInferredTypeArgumentSymbol` which will doesn't change behavior of code compiled by previous version of the compiler.
+It will prioritize usage of `_` as a type name (type parameter name, struct, or class name) instead of treating it as `SourceInferredTypeArgumentSymbol` which will doesn't change the behavior of code compiled by a previous version of the compiler.

 2. Conditions for type inference

-So we have type argument list and entering into the overload resolution.
+So we have a type argument list and enter the overload resolution.
-We want to infer type parameters if the method is generic, its argument list doesn't contain any dynamic argument and doesn't have type argument list or type argument list contain `SourceInferredTypeArgumentSymbol`.
+We want to infer type parameters if the method is generic, its argument list doesn't contain any dynamic argument and doesn't have a type argument list or the type argument list contains `SourceInferredTypeArgumentSymbol`.
 It doesn't matter how nested it is.
-We don't have to check if the receiver is dynamic because there is now overload resultion in that case.
+We don't have to check if the receiver is dynamic because there is no overload resolution in that case.

 3. Type inference

-Description of type inference will be presented in type inference of constructors.
+A description of type inference will be presented in the type inference of constructors.

 4. Checking generic method calls or functions involving `dynamic` keyword

-For type arguments, which doesn't contain any `SourceInferredTypeArgumentSymbol` (even nested), are substituted in parameter lists.
+Type arguments, which don't contain any `SourceInferredTypeArgumentSymbol` (even nested), are substituted in parameter lists.
-Those parameters, which doesn't contain any type parameter, are checked with corresponding arguments.
+Those parameters, which don't contain any type parameter, are checked with corresponding arguments.
 Checking involves respecting the type parameters' constraints and applicability of arguments.

 5. Nullable analysis.

 The condition for entering into type inference is similar to the second point.
-We have to bind the type arguments again with information about nullability and run the inference in the same manner as the current version of the compiler with adjusted type inferrer which will be described later.
+We have to bind the type arguments again with information about nullability and run the inference in the same manner as the current version of the compiler with an adjusted type inferrer which will be described later.

 **Examples**